 “There’s not a day that goes by that I don’t think about it.
 My grades suffer because I’m constantly thinking about making money for school,” she said, her voice cracking.
 “I’m poor.
 I’m brown.
 I’m a woman.
 I can’t be uneducated, too.”

 Martinez remembers the night of the 2016 presidential election, watching the states on television stain red slowly but surely across the country.

-While living Oxford, she’s experienced various forms of hatred to her face.
+While living in Oxford, she’s encountered various forms of hatred to her face.